HL7/US-Core/input/pagecontent/sdoh.md

 {% include img.html img="screening_and_assessments.svg" caption="Screening and Assessment Activities" %}

-{:.new-content}

 ### Screening and Assessments

-Screening and Assessments can represent a structured evaluation of functional status, disability status, mental/cognitive Status, SDOH patient data.
+Screening and Assessments can represent a simple observation or a structured evaluation to identify a specific problem or health concern.
+The guidance here was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

-They are often captured using a screening tool such as a survey or questionnaire.
-US Core provides two ways to represent SDOH assessment screening results using:
+US Core defines two profiles to support Assessment Screening tools:

-1. Observation*: [US Core Observation SDOH Assessment Profile]
+1. Component Observation*: <-- insert link to updated US Core Screening and Assessment Component Observation
-1. QuestionnaireResponse: [US Core QuestionnaireResponse Profile]

-US Core Servers **SHALL** support [US Core Observation SDOH Assessment Profile] for SDOH Assessments and **MAY** support the [US Core QuestionnaireResponse Profile] for SDOH Assessments.
+1. Panel Observation : <-- insert link to updated US Core Screening and Assessment Panel Observation

+US Core Servers **SHALL** support:
+- ADD NEW US Core Screening and Assessment Component Observation
+- ADD NEW US Core Screening and Assessment Panel Observation

+When an Assessment Screening tool includes a total score it **SHALL** be included as a separate Component Observation.

+Additionally US Core defines a ADD NEW US Core Clinical Judgment Observation to support a simple assertion.
+This observation is optional since some systems always record Judgment as a Problem or Health Concern.
+When a Problem or Health Concern is recorded based on an Assessment Screening tool Systems **SHOULD** associated it with the Panel Observation (Condition.evidence)

+ This Observation can contribute to the identification of future Problems or Health Concerns and can support Service Requests or Procedures.

+Note that use of the QuestionnaireResponse resource is no longer recommended for Assessment Screening tools.

 \*Not all questions and answers in an assessment tool may or should be represented as FHIR Observations.
 For example, patient demographic information is best represented in the FHIR patient resource.
 {:.bg-info}

-Additionally, the [US Core Observation Social History Profile] is for simple observations made by an individual during the course of care about a patient's social history status.
-These Observation can contribute to the identification of SDOH Problems and can be the reason for SDOH Service Requests or Procedures.

 #### Assessment Screenings Using Observations

-To meets the USCDI v2+ requirements for SDOH Assessments, US Core defines the [US Core Observation Survey Profile] and the [US Core Observation SDOH Assessment Profile].
+**NEEDS TO BE REWRITTEN ONCE WE FINALIZE PROFilE NAMES** To meets the USCDI v2+ requirements for SDOH Assessments, US Core defines the [US Core Observation Survey Profile] and the [US Core Observation SDOH Assessment Profile].
 The [US Core Observation Survey Profile] is defined to record responses from a survey or a questionnaire for *any* context including SDOH.
 The [US Core Observation SDOH Assessment Profile] is derived from the [US Core Observation Survey Profile] and constrains the category and terminology to SDOH.
 To keep related data together and preserve the survey structure, these profiles can be used to represent multi-question "panels" of responses, individual responses (including multi-select or "check all that apply" responses).
 The figure below illustrates the relationship between the Observation survey "panel" and the individual Observations survey responses.
 Each box represents an Observation using either profile:

 {% include img-med.html img="uscore-survey-structure.svg" caption="Relationship Between Survey Response Observations" %}